Lost City Lanes

 |7||110||You don't actually move on after level 7, you just officially win the game if you get over 110 points.|

-- If you've got a lot of obstacles, especially moving ones, keep a look out for the Shockwave (bomb) power-ups, especially, as well as the Super Ball ones.
-Otherwise, it will be very annoying to time your bowls such that you don't hit them--you can't jump over the moving ones unless you jump off a green speed track.
+If you've got a lot of obstacles, especially moving ones, keep a look out for the Shockwave (bomb) and Super Ball power-ups.
+Otherwise, it will be very annoying to time your bowls such that you don't hit them—you can't jump over the moving ones unless you jump off a green speed track.

-- Due to the scoring system, you can achieve a score of 150 on each level.
+Due to the scoring system, you can achieve a score of 150 on each level.
 This means that a perfect score in the actual bowling part of the game is a 1050.
+However, looking at the high scores you'll notice they are all way, way above this.
 All your other points come from power-ups, so make sure to collect as many as you can!

 This game guide was written by: Zelda